-The following table sets forth certain information regarding beneficial ownership, as of December 31, 2014, of our units by all directors and officers of our General Partner, and an executive officer of Teekay Spain as a group.
+The following table sets forth certain information regarding beneficial ownership, as of December 31, 2015, of our units by all directors and officers of our General Partner, and an executive officer of Teekay Spain as a group.
 The information is not necessarily indicative of beneficial ownership for any other purpose.
-Under SEC rules, a person or entity beneficially owns any units that the person has the right to acquire as of March 1, 2015 (60 days after December 31, 2014) through the exercise of any unit option or other right.
+Under SEC rules, a person or entity beneficially owns any units that the person has the right to acquire as of February 29, 2016 (60 days after December 31, 2015) through the exercise of any unit option or other right.
 Unless otherwise indicated, each person has sole voting and investment power (or shares such powers with his or her spouse) with respect to the units set forth in the following table.
 Information for all persons listed below is based on information delivered to us.

+Percentage of

+Common Units Common Units

-Identity of Person or Group Common Units Owned Percentage of Common Units Owned (3) All directors and officers as a group (8 persons) (1) (2) 128.306 0.16%
+Identity of Person or Group Owned Owned (3)

+All directors and officers as a group (8 persons) (1) (2) 154.298 0.19%

-- (1) Excludes units owned by Teekay Corporation, which controls us and on the board of which serve the directors of our General Partner, C. Sean Day, Peter Evensen and Kenneth Hvid.
-Peter Evensen is also the Chief Executive Officer of Teekay Corporation, the Chief Executive Officer and Chief Financial Officer of Teekay Offshore GP L.L.C., and a director of Teekay GP L.L.C. and Teekay Offshore GP L.L.C.
-Kenneth Hvid is a director of Teekay GP L.L.C. and Teekay Offshore GP L.L.C.
-Mr. Hvid is also Chief Strategy Officer and Executive Vice President of Teekay Corporation.
+- (1) Excludes units owned by Teekay Corporation, which controls us and on the board of which serve the directors of our General Partner, C. Sean Day, Peter Evensen and Vincent Lok.
+Mr. Evensen is also the Chief Executive Officer of Teekay Corporation.
+Mr. Lok is also a director of our General Partner and the Executive Vice President and Chief Financial Officer of Teekay Corporation.
 Please read "Item 7 Major Unitholders and Related Party Transactions for more detail." - (2) Each director, executive officer and key employee beneficially owns less than 1% of the outstanding common units.
 Under SEC rules, a person beneficially owns any units as to which the person has or shares voting or investment power. - (3) Excludes the 2% general partner interest held by our General Partner, a wholly owned subsidiary of Teekay Corporation.